-For this rural subdivision, given that there is adequate rainfall (approximately 120 to 160 inches of rainfall annually) to support individual water catchment and this is a rural subdivision, the granting of this variance would be consistent with the general purpose of the district.
-Water catchment is consistent with the intent of the policies of the general plan for this rural area.
-This will not be materially detrimental to the public welfare as it serves only private parties.
-Granting of the variance will not cause substantial, adverse impact to the area's character or to adjoining properties as rainwater catchment is the norm for this area.
-It may actually be beneficial to the area by reducing rainwater runoff.
+Given that there is adequate rainfall (approximately 120 inches to 160 inches annually) to support individual water catchment for one (1) of the two (2) lots, the granting of this variance would be consistent with the general purpose of the district.
+Water catchment is consistent with the intent of the policies of the general plan in that it will further housing opportunities in this urban residential area.
+Water catchment will not be materially detrimental to the public welfare as it serves only private parties.

+Subject to conditions, granting of the variance will not cause substantial, adverse impact to the area's character or to adjoining properties.
+The collection of rainwater could help to reduce runoff and may be a benefit to the surrounding area.

-Given that the subject property has sufficient annual rainfall, a water variance would be consistent with the general purpose of the zoning district and the intents and purposes of the Zoning Code, Subdivision Code, Planning Department Rule 22 and the Hawai'i County General Plan.
+Given that the subject area receives sufficient annual rainfall, a water variance would be consistent with the general purpose of the zoning district, the intents and purposes of the Zoning Code, Subdivision Code and the Hawai'i County General Plan.